pnkfelix/pnkfx-blog/source/_drafts/2015-10-28-gc-and-rust-part-1-specing-the-problem.markdown

     unsafe {
         let ptr: *mut Vec<i32> = x.get_ptr();

-        // during the extent of this block, it is my responbility to
+        // during the extent of this block, it is my responsibility to
         // ensure the GC never gets invoked (i.e., do not do any
         // allocations to GC heap during this unsafe-block).